 If you think we have wrongfully ended your membership, you can make a complaint (also called a grievance); see Chapter 9 for how to file a complaint.
 If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium within our grace period, you can make a complaint.
 For complaints, we will review our decision again.
-Chapter 9, Section 10 of this document tells how to make a complaint or you can call us at 1-866-334-3141 between 7 a.m. - 8 p.m., seven days a week (including major holidays).
+Chapter 9, Section 10 of this document tells how to make a complaint, or you can call us at 1-866-334-3141 between October 1 through March 31 from 7 a.m. -8 p.m., seven days a week (excluding major holidays); and April 1 through September 30 from 7 a.m. -8 p.m., Monday through Friday (excluding major holidays).
 TTY users should call 711.
 You must make your request no later than 60 days after the date your membership ends.